JoKerDii/DS-FAS/docs/notes/questions.md

 # Machine Learning Concepts Q&A (I)

+**What is ML workflow?**

+1. Should I use ML on this problem?
+   * Is there a pattern to detect?
+   * Can I solve it analytically?
+   * Do I have data?
+2. Gather and organize data.
+3. Preprocessing, cleaning, visualizing.
+4. Establishing a baseline.
+5. Choosing a model, loss, regularization, ...
+6. Optimization (could be simple, could be a Phd...).
+7. Hyperparameter search.

 ## 1. Regression

 * **We have had a train-test split.
 Why we need a validation set?**